 Optimal In-House Legal Department Structure

-Senior Advisor Audrey Rubin, former VP & COO of the Global Law & Compliance Department at Aon Corporation, is joined by her colleagues, Senior Advisor Peter Ganz, GC & Corporate Secretary of Anzu Special Acquisition Corporation, and former CLO, CCO, GC & Secretary of Ashland Global Holdings, Inc., and Senior Advisor A.B.
+Strategic Advisor and Coach Audrey Rubin, former VP & COO of the Global Law & Compliance Department at Aon Corporation, is joined by her colleagues, Strategic Advisor and Coach Peter Ganz, GC & Corporate Secretary of Anzu Special Acquisition Corporation, and former CLO, CCO, GC & Secretary of Ashland Global Holdings, Inc., and Strategic Advisor and Coach A.B.
 Cruz III, formerly SVP & Divisional GC of USAA, to discuss how to structure the legal department to optimize team productivity and the value of services provided to the business.

 Below are highlights from the webinar.
 To learn more, the video recording, slide presentation, and podcast are available on this page.